Skip to content

 Do I need to scale cooking time when I scale a recipe?

 Not always.
 For oven baking, if you're using the same pan size, cooking time doesn't change much.
-But if you're using a larger or shallower pan, you need to reduce cooking time.
-For stovetop cooking, increasing quantity does increase cooking time by 20-30% because it takes longer for heat to penetrate thicker mixtures.
+But if you switch to a larger or shallower pan, you'll need to adjust time.
+For stovetop cooking, increasing quantity does add time—around 20-30% more—because heat takes longer to penetrate thicker mixtures.

 Should I scale the entire recipe up, or just scale the servings I need?

-If you're cooking for one specific number of people, calculate exactly how much you need using the scaling factor.
-However, for baking, scaling to convenient numbers (like doubling) often works more reliably than scaling to odd proportions (like 1.33×).
-It's easier to do 2× a batch than 1.33× a batch.
+If you're cooking for a specific number of people, calculate exactly what you need using the scaling factor.
+For baking though, scaling to clean numbers (like doubling) tends to be more reliable than odd proportions (like 1.33×).
+A 2× batch is just easier to work with than 1.33×.

 What if the recipe scales up but doesn't have serving sizes listed?

-Estimate serving sizes based on portion control.
+Estimate from portion sizes.
 A typical dinner entree is 4-6 ounces of protein and 1-1.5 cups of total food per person.
 A soup is 1.5-2 cups per serving.
-Once you estimate servings, you can calculate your scaling factor.
+Once you've got your estimate, you can calculate your scaling factor and go from there.

 Can I scale recipes that have complex techniques (like caramelizing or reducing)?

-Yes, but be extra careful with timing.
-If a recipe calls for caramelizing 2 cups of onions (which takes 15-20 minutes), caramelizing 4 cups takes longer because there's more moisture to drive off—maybe 25-30 minutes, not 30-40.
-These are technical steps that scale roughly proportionally but not perfectly linearly.
-Use visual cues (are they deeply golden?) rather than time.
+Yes, but be careful with timing.
+If a recipe calls for caramelizing 2 cups of onions (15-20 minutes), caramelizing 4 cups takes longer because there's more moisture to cook off—maybe 25-30 minutes, not 30-40.
+These steps scale roughly but not perfectly.
+Go by visual cues (are they deeply golden?) rather than the clock.

 What about halving baking recipes?
 Is that easier or harder?

-Halving baking recipes is actually slightly trickier than doubling because measuring smaller amounts (1/8 teaspoon, half a large egg) is less precise.
-Use a kitchen scale and measure by weight—it's more accurate.
-Or look for online recipes written for smaller batches rather than trying to halve a recipe written for standard quantities.
+Halving baking recipes is actually trickier than doubling, because measuring smaller amounts (1/8 teaspoon, half a large egg) gets imprecise fast.
+Use a kitchen scale and measure by weight—it's much more accurate.
+Or find an online recipe written for a smaller batch rather than trying to halve one written for standard quantities.